pkkrsingh877/DB-Connectivity-Python/README.md

 # Quiz Application

 This application is built using Python Language and MariaDB database.
-It is console based application.
+It is a console based application.

 - Users can Register to create an account.
 - Users who have registerd can Login to their account.